COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

 11. The first line of a semi-colon delimited text field should be blank, except for line folding and prefixing characters where necessary.
 12. A new line character always follows the final semicolon of a semicolon-delimited text field.
-13. Looped data names should use the same delimiter for all items in the same column.
+13. Looped attributes should use the same delimiter for all items in the same column.
 14. Category names in a category definition should be presented CAPITALISED in `_name.category_id`, `_name.object_id` and `_definition.id`
 15. Category names in data item definitions should be presented in canonical case,